 Thailand is about the size of Texas.
-Regardless of this seemingly small enough size, the Kingdom has some of the most unique landscaping in the world.
-From lush, emerald rainforests to waterfalls of all shapes and sizes, there is so much to see on the many trails in Thailand.
-Here are 10 stunning trekking trails in the Land of Smiles.
+Regardless of this seemingly small enough size, the Kingdom has some of the most unique landscapes in the world.
+From lush, emerald rainforests to waterfalls of all shapes and sizes, there is so much to see on the many trails in the country.
+Here are some stunning trekking trails in the Land of Smiles.

 The relatively unexplored city of Ban Ruam Mit sits right along the Kok River.
 This hillside village is made up of a number of different communities, but the majority is Karen.
-There are also Thai, Lahu, Lisu, and Akha people found here.
-While it does not get as many visitors as the neighboring city of Chiang Rai, many tourists make their way here to visit the Ruam Mit elephant camp.
+There are also Thai, Lahu, Lisu and Akha people found here.
+While it does not get as many visitors as the neighbouring city of Chiang Rai, many tourists make their way here to visit the Ruam Mit elephant camp.
 This mountainous community has so much more to offer tourists than just elephant rides, however.
-The village’s location next to the river makes it one of the better ones to trek, and the trails here are pretty well-marked in comparison to some of the surrounding areas.
+The village’s location next to the river makes it one of the better ones to trek, and the trails here are pretty well marked in comparison to some of the surrounding areas.

 Chiang Mai is oftentimes referred to as the northern capital of the country.
-Many people are drawn to its laid-back vibe, delicious eats, and temples found throughout the historic city.
+Many people are drawn to the laid-back vibe, delicious eats and temples found throughout the historic city.
 Venture outside the city limits, however, and there is an absolute gold mine of things to see and do.
 One of the stunning places worth visiting is the Mae Sa Valley.
-It is a mere nine miles from the city, and it is frequently overlooked and unvisited because of its overshadowing neighbor.
-From waterfalls to a botanic garden, Mae Sa Valley provides visitors with enough things to see and do to make a day trip out of the journey.
-There are quite a few tacky tourists attractions along the way, with things like monkey schools and snake farms that interrupt this area’s peaceful vibe.
+It is a mere 14km (9mi) from the city, and it is frequently overlooked because of its overshadowing neighbour.
+From waterfalls to a botanical garden, Mae Sa Valley has enough things to see and do to make a day trip out of the journey.
+There are quite a few tacky tourists attractions along the way, with things such as monkey schools and snake farms that interrupt this area’s peaceful vibe.
 Overlook these, however, and head straight for one of the hiking trails that meanders through this valley.
 While it may take a full day to hike, the trek itself is relatively easy.

-Mae Hong Son is one of the best places to take on any of the region’s hills.
+Mae Hong Son is one of the best places to take on any of the hills in the region.
 The mountainous province sits close to the border of Myanmar, and unlike some of the national parks that can get crowded on the weekends, this area remains nearly deserted if it were not for the hill tribes, including the Shan and Hmong, who call Mae Hong Son home.
-One of the most well-known landmarks of the region is the Sutongpe Bridge, a bamboo structure that cuts through striking rice fields, with rolling hills on either side.
-It stretches some 500 meters long, and while it certainly is not the most strenuous of ventures, it is both noteworthy and picturesque.
+One of the most well-known landmarks in the region is the Sutongpe Bridge, a bamboo structure that cuts through striking rice fields, with rolling hills on either side.
+It stretches some 500m (1,640ft) long, and while it certainly is not the most strenuous of ventures, it is both noteworthy and picturesque.
 This area also remains relatively cool in comparison to other parts of Thailand, and it is especially stunning in the rainy season.
 A popular hike that tourists have been taking on is the trek from Chiang Mai to Mae Hong Son, which usually takes about eight days.

-Though some of the best trekking opportunities are in the north of Thailand, there are many stunning national parks and hiking trails along Thailand’s coasts in the south.
+Though some of the best trekking opportunities are in the north of Thailand, there are many stunning national parks and hiking trails along the coasts in the south.
 One of these is on the popular island of Koh Samui.
 As the second-largest island in Thailand, Koh Samui has the perfect balance of tourist amenities and lush vegetation.
-Unlike some islands which have been overrun with hotels, restaurants, and bars, Koh Samui remains a picturesque island, regardless of the herds of tourists who flock here.
-Also one of the most stunning trekking opportunities can be found on this island.
-Khao Pom is a large mountain found in the center of the island.
-At a little over 2,000 feet at its peak, this mountain provides trekkers with ample opportunity to explore its lush jungle terrain and get a great view of the island.
+Unlike some islands which have been overrun with hotels, restaurants and bars, Koh Samui remains a picturesque island, regardless of the herds of tourists who flock here.
+Also, one of the most stunning trekking opportunities can be found on this island.
+Khao Pom is a large mountain found in the centre of the island.
+At a little over 610m (2,000ft) at its peak, this mountain provides trekkers with ample opportunity to explore its lush jungle terrain and get a great view of the island.

-Located some 7,299 feet above sea level is Doi Chiang Chao, and there are two trails which lead hikers to the summit: the Pang Wua Trail and the Den Ya Khat Trail.
-This is one of the best hikes for bird watchers, with hundreds of different species for trekkers to try to spot.
-In addition to birds, Doi Chiang Chao is home to colorful and rare orchids.
-Doi Chiang Chao is under the protection of the Doi Chiang Dao Wildlife Sanctuary, which makes it a great place to get out and explore Thailand’s tropical jungle.
+Some 2,225m (7,299ft) above sea level is Doi Chiang Chao, and there are two trails that lead hikers to the summit: the Pang Wua Trail and the Den Ya Khat Trail.
+This is one of the best hikes for birdwatchers, with hundreds of different species for trekkers to try to spot.
+In addition to birds, Doi Chiang Chao is home to colourful and rare orchids.
+It is under the protection of the Doi Chiang Dao Wildlife Sanctuary, which makes it a great place to get out and explore Thailand’s tropical jungle.